 By our Founder, Leslie Noel

 The Foundation came to life on January 1st, 2007.
-Since then, we have proudly carried on the annual tradition of the show-his show, "Wish Upon A Star".
+Since then, we have proudly carried on the annual tradition of his show, "Wish Upon A Star".
 Steffen was easy to believe in, because he believed in himself, and we know he will always be here with The PPF, believing in us.